Menopause at Work

 - Thea’s own qualitative research, involving 1-1 interviews with 30 Australian women, conducted last year, and

 - A UK study that evaluated an online menopause training for almost 100 managers, which resulted in increased awareness, knowledge and confidence in talking about menopause.
 Maturitas 120 (2019) 83–89.

-- You will be interviewed by Thea before the program to identify your key needs.
+- You will be contacted by Thea before the program to identify your key needs.

-- Know that you will be playing a really valuable role in helping us better cater to the needs of midlife working women.
+- Know that you are playing a really valuable role in helping us better cater to the needs of midlife working women.

 Why Join This Ground Breaking Program?